 Gravity Wave - a wave that has gravity as its restoring force;

-Groundswell - a group of waves generated by an offshore weather system which propagates away from the storm center, and travels thousands of miles before reaching the shore;
+Groundswell - a group of waves generated by an offshore weather system that propagates away from the storm center and travels thousands of miles before reaching the shore;

 High Pressure - a region where the atmospheric pressure at the surface is greater than its surrounding area.
 Also known as anticyclone;

 Hurricane - a system of winds that rotates around a strong center of low atmospheric pressure taking place in the Atlantic and Northeast Pacific;

 Inertial Force - the force acting on a body that results from the acceleration of water particles away from an accelerating body;